 Unsorted arrays or linked lists

 To make remove-best fast, we can keep the array sorted.
 Membership is then O(log F), since we can use binary search.
 Insertion is slow, O(F) to move all the elements to make space for the new one.
 Finding the best is fast, O(1) since it’s already at the end.
 And removing the best is O(1) if we make sure the best sorts to the end of the array.
 The increase-priority operation is O(log F) to find the node and O(F) to change its value/position.

 Sorted linked lists

-With sorted arrays, insertion was slow.
+With sorted arrays, insertion is slow.
 If we use a linked list, we can make that fast.
 Membership in the linked list is slow, O(F) to scan the list.
 Insertion is fast, O(1) to insert a new link, but it was O(F) to find the right position for it.
 Finding the best remains fast, O(1) because the best is at the end.
 Removing the best also is O(1).
 The increase-priority operation is O(F) to find the node and O(1) to change its value/position.